grouparoo/app-example-heroku/README.md

 ## Deployment Steps

 1. Create a new Heroku app with `Heroku Postgres` and `Heroku Redis`.
-Heroku will automatically configure the environment variables `DATABASE_URL` and `REDIS_URL` for you.
-We recommend:
-   - at least `standard` Dynos
-   - at least `standard2` for the Postgres Database
+   - Add the Heroku add-on `heroku-postgres` via `heroku addons:create heroku-postgresql:<PLAN_NAME>` or the heroku website.
+Learn more about the plan options here: https://devcenter.heroku.com/articles/heroku-postgresql.
+This add-on will set the Environment Variable `DATABASE_URL` which Grouparoo will automatically use.
+We recommend at least `standard2` for the Postgres Database
-   - at least `premium0` for the Redis Database
+   - Add the Heroku add-on `heroku-redis` via `heroku addons:create heroku-redis:<PLAN_NAME>` or the heroku website.
+Learn more about the plan options here: https://devcenter.heroku.com/articles/heroku-redis.
+This add-on will set the Environment Variable `REDIS_URL` which Grouparoo will automatically use.
+We recommend at least `premium0` for the Redis Database
-2. Configure Heroku to automatically deploy the `main` branch of your repository.
+2. Configure Heroku to automatically deploy the `main` branch of your repository on the `deploy` tab of the Heroku website for your app.
 3. Configure the following environment variables:
    - `DATABASE_SSL_SELF_SIGNED=true` - The lower tier of Heroku databases use self-signed SSL certificates
    - `GROUPAROO_LOGS_STDOUT_DISABLE_TIMESTAMP=true`- Heroku adds timestamps to all log messages
    - `GROUPAROO_LOGS_STDOUT_DISABLE_COLOR=true`- Heroku will not render log messages in color

-## Alternative Deployment
+## Alternative Deployment Method

 Click this button to deploy a copy of this repository!